splunk/public-o11y-docs/infrastructure/metrics-pipeline/data-dropping-impact.rst

 Before you decide to drop unaggregated raw data for your metric, consider the following impacts:

-- You can only drop new incoming data.
-Existing data can't be dropped.
+- You can drop new incoming data, but you can't drop existing data.
 - You can't recover dropped data.
-- Detectors using the metric you drop will misfire alerts or stop alerting.
+- Detectors using the metric you drop stop working.
+Alerts don't fire correctly or stop firing entirely.
-- Charts using the metric you drop will stop reporting new data.
+- Charts using the metric you drop no longer display new data.
-- If you drop data for metrics associated with built-in charts and AutoDetect detectors, these charts and detectors will be empty and not function correctly.
+- If you drop data for metrics associated with built-in charts and AutoDetect detectors, these charts and detectors no longer display any data, or they don't function correctly.
 Avoid dropping data for metrics used in built-in charts and AutoDetect detectors.
 For a list of AutoDetect detectors, see :ref:`autodetect-list`.

 Avoid empty charts and detectors when dropping data
 ======================================================